 - It’s another type of pressed sushi, which come from the Nara region of Japan

 Sushi was once served as fast food, long ago sushi was a quick and cheap sneak and was very popular to enjoy with hands.
 But in 1923 earthquake brought sushi indoor.
-But now a day’s sushi change from fast food to an exquisite dining delicacy/experience. mostly Ginger is eaten with different types of sushi. ginger is also used for cleaning your plate for the next serve of sushi. wasabi was originally eaten with sushi to kill parasites and bacteria in the fish.
+But now a day’s sushi change from fast food to an exquisite dining delicacy/experience. mostly Ginger is eaten with different types of sushi. ginger is also used for cleaning your plate for the next serving of sushi. wasabi was originally eaten with sushi to kill parasites and bacteria in the fish.
 Japanese consider raw salmon was dangerous since pacific salmon was prone to parasites.

 Sushi is eaten by hand rather than with chopstick.
 The US has 4000 sushi restaurant and Japan has about 4650.
 Over 80% of the world’s Deluxing tuna stock is eaten by Japanese.